w86763777/pytorch-image-generation-metrics/README.md

 IS, IS_std = get_inception_score(images)        # Inception Score
 FID = get_fid(images, 'path/to/fid_ref.npz') # Frechet Inception Distance
 ```
-`path/to/fid_ref.npz` is compatiable with the [official FID implementation](https://github.com/bioinf-jku/TTUR).
+The file `path/to/fid_ref.npz` is compatiable with the [official FID implementation](https://github.com/bioinf-jku/TTUR).

 ## Notes
 The FID implementation is inspired by [pytorch-fid](https://github.com/mseitzer/pytorch-fid).

 This repository is developed for personal research.
-If you think this package can also benefit your life, please feel free to open issues.
+If you find this package useful, please feel free to open issues.

 ## Features
 - Currently, this package supports the following metrics:
   - [Inception Score](https://github.com/openai/improved-gan) (IS)
   - [Fréchet Inception Distance](https://github.com/bioinf-jku/TTUR) (FID)
-- The computation procedure of IS and FID are integrated to avoid multiple forward propagations.
+- The computation procedures for IS and FID are integrated to avoid multiple forward passes.
-- Supports reading images on the fly to avoid out-of-memory issue, especially for large-scale images.
+- Supports reading images on the fly to prevent out-of-memory issues, especially for large-scale images.
-- Support computation on GPU to speed up some CPU operations such as `np.cov` and `scipy.linalg.sqrtm`.
+- Supports computation on GPU to speed up some CPU operations, such as `np.cov` and `scipy.linalg.sqrtm`.

 ## Reproducing Results of Official Implementations on CIFAR-10